-Dozens Of Cars Damaged By G-Wagon Driver Outside Atlanta: Police
+Dozens Of Cars Damaged By G-Wagen Driver Outside Atlanta: Police

 “Humes may have been suffering a mental health crisis at the time, though the exact motive for damaging so many vehicles is not known,” police said in a statement.

-Authorities say he caused at least $14,000 in damages, though it’s not known if that’s the total for the damage done to the G-Wagon or the cars in the neighborhood.
+Authorities say he caused at least $14,000 in damages, though it’s not known if that’s the total for the damage done to the G-Wagen or the cars in the neighborhood.